Strawberry Rhubarb Hand Pie Recipe

 Line up the parchment bundled pies in the bread pan, tucking them in to be pretty.
 Then wrap in the towel.
 If you want to freeze them you can, by wrapping the entire thing very well in plastic wrap.
 I did not freeze these, I took them to family in BC.

 To serve the pies, just unwrap the towel and let people take them.
-If there are bees around use the towel to recover, I am sure your family will know where to find them.
+If there are bees around use the towel to recover the hand pies.
+I am sure your family will know where to find them.

 Special Occasion Cream Puffs with Berries and Ice Cream Filling